zowe/docs-site/docs/user-guide/zwe-init-subcommand-overview.md

 Successful execution of `zwe init mvs` has the following results:

-* In the `zowe.yaml` file, three custom data sets are created that have matching values with the follwoing libraries:
+* In the `zowe.yaml` file, three custom data sets are created that have matching values with the following libraries:
    * `zowe.setup.dataset.parmlib`
    * `zowe.setup.dataset.jcllib`
    * `zowe.setup.dataset.authPluginLib`.